Animal Care Center of Castle Pines is a "no-handshake" hospital until further notice.

-· As of today, March 16pm at 9am, there is not a hospital-wide decision to cancel all elective procedures, however in accordance with the American Veterinary Medical Association recommendations we are asking clients to consider postponing elective procedures.
+As of today, March 16, at 9 am, there is not a hospital-wide decision to cancel all elective procedures, however in accordance with the American Veterinary Medical Association recommendations we are asking clients to consider postponing elective procedures.
 This is to help alleviate the burden on medical supplies that may be needed in the coming week.
-This may change in the upcoming days, depending on progression of COVID-19 in Colorado.
-On a day to day basis, administrative personnel may be asked to work from home.
+This may change in the upcoming days, depending on the progression of COVID-19 in Colorado.
+On a day-to-day basis, administrative personnel may be asked to work from home.

-· Consider alternative locations for the euthanasia, such as outside or in the client’s vehicle.
+- Consider alternative locations for euthanasia, such as outside or in the client's vehicle.